 This tutorial is designed to guide users of VMD and NAMD in the use of tclForces and tclBC.
-It is assumed that you already have a working knowledge of VMD and NAMD, as well as the Tcl language.
+The tutorial assumes that you already have a working knowledge of VMD and NAMD, as well as the Tcl language.
 For the accompanying VMD and NAMD tutorials go to: